SmalkiGroove/heroes-expansion/doc/HEROES.md

 __SYLSAI :__
 Corrupter - Beastmaster

-• At the start of combat, the hero inflicts Frenzy on enemy creatures.
-The amount of targets depends on hero's Spellpower.
+• At the start of combat, the hero inflicts Berserk on enemy creatures.
+The amount of targets increases by 1 every 20 hero levels.
 • When an enemy creature dies, it is resummoned on hero's side.
 The amount of raised creatures depends on hero level.

 Starting Skills